redneckbeard/gadget/README.md

 * Ability to override numeric ids in URLs with whatever regexp you want
 * A Response type for altering headers, setting cookies, etc.
 * Django-style middleware
-* A Processor function to handle rendering to templates based on controller/action names à la Rails

 Thanks for watching
 -------------------